Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Results and Discussion

 \subsection{Benchmarks}

 We first give an overview of the benchmarks results with respect to their difficulty and reliability. \textbf{FoBLiMP} results are shown in Table~\ref{tab:foblimp}.
 Models perform well on most linguistic acceptability probes, suggesting these tasks are relatively easy.
-The main exception is \textit{Translation Pairs}, where scores are lower, likely due to noise as translation error counts do not always reflect linguistic quality: an error can reflect unrelated aspects such as incorrect content compared to the source sentence.
+The main exception is \textit{Translation Pairs}, where scores are lower, possibly as translation error counts do not always reflect linguistic quality: translation errors can reflect aspects such as incorrect content compared to the source sentence.

 \textbf{FoBCoMP} results are shown in Table~\ref{tab:fobcomp}.
 Scores are lower and more mixed than for FoBLiMP, reflecting the tasks’ difficulty for small models.
 In sentiment analysis, 135M LoRA models perform poorly, with little improvement over the base model, and full fine-tuning shows similar limitations at the article level, indicating 135M models are too small for zero-shot text comprehension.
 Topic classification results are challenging to interpret due to small, variable data; individual dataset results should generally be interpreted cautiously.
 For extractive QA, results vary based on the setup.
 On the shuffled dataset, transfer offers limited gains.
 On the harder GPT-4–picked answers however, transfer improves scores, especially for 360M models.